mrrfv/open-android-backup/README.md

 ## Features

 - Automatically restores backed up data.
-- Works on macOS & Linux (including WSL), and supports *any* Android device.
+- Works on the 3 major operating systems, and supports *any* Android device.
 - Backs up data not normally accessible through ADB using a native companion app.
 - Tiny - the script is 5KB in size, and the companion app is around 15 megabytes.
 - Doesn't use proprietary formats: your data is safe even if this script ever gets lost.
 Simply open archives created by this script using 7-Zip.